Have you heard that sugar is bad for you? Or maybe that it’s…

 - Then… Protein, Fat, Carbs

-Second, consume an ideal amount of protein each day, and then fill in the rest of your daily calories with whatever ratio of fat and carbs you happen to like best (while ensuring that neither nutrient is ever excessively low or excessively high).
+Second, consume an ideal amount of protein each day, and then fill in the rest of your daily calories with whatever ratio of fat and carbs you happen to like best (I recommend 20-30% of your total calories from fat, and then fill in the remaining calories with carbs).
 Details here: How To Calculate Your Macros

 - Then… Diet Quality